 This is a no-brainer — it is what this website is dedicated to.
 If you are downloading torrents and you use a seedbox, there is no way that your ISP can monitor your torrent usage as part of the six strikes plan.
 This is because a seedbox is a remote computer and the torrents are downloaded on *that* computer, not yours.
 You simply use FTP to connect to the server and download your files.
 This FTP usage is highly unlikely to be monitored by the six strikes copyright police.

 Private torrent trackers are often required to be used by seedbox providers.
-As the name suggests, Private trackers are normally invite only.
-Because of this, they are much more secure to download from because it is highly unlikely that fake bait torrents will be uploaded by six strikes enforcers.
-Check out Opentrackers.org for great up to date information about torrents and private trackers with open sign ups.
+As the name suggests, Private trackers are normally “invite only” (Receiving an invitation from a member already signed up).
+Because of this, they are much more secure to download from because it is highly unlikely that fake (baiting) torrents will be uploaded by six strikes enforcers.
+Check out Opentrackers.org for great up to date information about torrents and private trackers with open sign-ups.

 If you have a seedbox, you are one step in the right direction.
 As you may have noticed, I wrote that ‘FTP usage is highly unlikely to be monitored’.
 This is because it is possible to monitor that traffic and it could happen in the future if rights holders become more savvy to seedbox usage.
 The solution to this monitoring is a VPN.